hero-graphic

 One of the most urgent themes in the CQC report is the growing impact of dementia.

-The CQC found that inconsistent understanding of dementia remains widespread.
-Too many people living with the condition still receive care that focuses on physical needs while overlooking emotional, sensory, and communication support.
+Too many people living with dementia still receive care that focuses on physical needs while overlooking emotional, sensory, and communication support.
 In some cases, nutrition and hydration needs were not adequately met.

 The best services, those rated Outstanding, demonstrate the opposite.
 They build care around the person, not the diagnosis.
 They use creativity and empathy to maintain identity, dignity, and purpose.
 Whether that’s involving clients in baking, reminiscence, or community activities, the difference lies in seeing the person first.

 At Bridgewater, dementia care is not a specialism; it’s a core skill.
 Every carer receives dementia awareness training, and our senior teams are encouraged to become Dementia Friends and Champions.
-We understand that great dementia care isn’t just about what we do – it’s about how we do it: with patience, consistency, and genuine human connection.
+We understand that great dementia care isn’t just about what we do, it’s about how we do it: with patience, consistency, and genuine human connection.

 The Importance of Leadership and Evidence